BECAUSE IT’S 8 AM SOMEWHERE

 Serve Breakfast for Dinner

-Forget all the rules, flip your day on its head, and get on the breakfast-for-dinner train.
+Now if you weren’t here already, get on the breakfast-for-dinner train.
 Eating pancakes will never feel as rebellious as it does at night.
 It’s true—breakfast for dinner is great on its own.
 But have you tried giving breakfast favorites a bit of a dinner-y twist?
 We like turning English muffins into mini breakfast pizzas or serving a casserole filled with hash browns and sausage.
 Try it, then sit back as the compliments roll in.